Are you looking for ideas to style the wedding china that you so adore? Here are 7 easy steps to get you started with a vintage hutch cabinet.

 You’ll want to create height on your hutch cabinet’s shelving.
 You can easily accomplish this by stacking the smaller plates, bowls, and tea cups.

 I have also used vintage books to help create height.
-See more in this post, Vintage Hutch Farmhouse Style.
+See more in this post, Vintage Hutch Farmhouse Decor Ideas post.

-Adding vintage-colored glassware will fill in the open spaces and complete your wedding china display.
+Adding vintage-colored glassware will fill in the open spaces and complete your wedding china display in your vintage china hutch.

 I started by adding two little sherry glasses that my mother gave me one Christmas years back.
 But it was still missing something.

-Can you see how much the colored glassware added to this display?
+Can you see how much the colored glassware adds to this display?

-You can now also see how the thumbtacks securing the plates and platters are all nicely hidden.
+You can now also see how the thumbtacks securing the plates and platters are nicely hidden.

-How to make your china cabinet look more rustic?
+How to make your vintage china hutch look more rustic?

 As I mentioned above, my favorite vintage cabinets and hutches are made out of pine wood.
 They are all so rustic and charming.
 You can decorate them with your favorite china patterns, antique ironstone, pottery, quilts, blue and white platters, books, glassware, everyday dishwares, and any other collectibles you may enjoy.